Kapa o Pango: 2005–2009

+2010–2019

 On 24 September 2011, the All Blacks performed "Kapa o Pango" before their Pool A match against France at Eden Park, which included the act of drawing the thumb across the throat at the end.
-The French had eliminated New Zealand at the quarter-finals stage of the 2007 World Cup.
-The All Blacks' new haka then became a fixture during the 2011 knockout stages against Argentina and Australia, before the team met France again (and defeated them) in the final.
+At the knockout stage of the previous World Cup, the French team had eliminated New Zealand in the quarter-finals.
+The new haka became a fixture during the 2011 World Cup knockout stage, before the All Blacks met France again (and defeated them) in the final. were the eighth national team to witness their first "Kapa o Pango" when the All Blacks performed it before the World Cup quarter-final in Auckland on 9 October 2011.

 The All Blacks performed "Kapa o Pango" eight times during 2014, the highest number of performances in any one year since its inception.
 Also in 2014, there occurred the longest streak of four consecutive "Kapa o Pango" performances.
+At the 2015 Rugby World Cup, the All Blacks performed the new haka before all of their knockout round matches; however, following their victory in the final against Australia, an additional "Ka Mate" haka was performed post match.